 "To date, at least eight American women have died from mifepristone abortions," Assistant Attorney General Victoria Tindall wrote in the state's response to the center's lawsuit.
 "The dangerous risks of mifepristone demand strict adherence to the FDA-approved protocol."

 Movahed said as many as 21 percent of all drugs are prescribed for off-label use.
 In the case of drug-induced abortions, she said a common regimen is to use one-third of the FDA-recommended amount of the abortion drug mifepristone in conjunction with misoprostol, which has been determined to be effective for a variety of other purposes than gastric ulcers.
-She said in the decade since the mifepristone FDA label was approved, numerous studies have shown the combination is safer and more effective.
+She said in the decade since the mifepristone FDA label was approved, numerous studies have shown that show the combination is safer and more effective.

 "The evidence supporting these alternative regimens are of such high quality that the American College of Obstetricians and Gynecologists gave these alternative regiments their highest possible recommendation," Movahed said.